 - Cost of living in Virginia Beach is 4% below the national average, according to Forbes.

 - Virginia Beach receives an overall grade of “A” from Niche.com, with high rankings for family living, public schools, diversity, and nightlife.

-- U.S. News & World Report says Virginia Beach is the 71st best place to retire and the 103rd best place to live in the country.
+- U.S. News & World Report gives Virginia Beach high ratings as a best place to retire and one of the best places to live in the country.

 - Housing continues to be in demand as more people move to Virginia Beach for job opportunities and the region’s rich cultural and outdoor amenities, according to Virginia Beach Economic Development.